-Did you know that the first 5 months of 2019, €108 million has been paid out in medical negligence in Ireland?
+Did you know that in the first 5 months of 2019, €108 million has been paid out for medical negligence in Ireland?
 It’s a worrying statistic.
-And it’s claimed to be driven by current pressures put onto medical care by staff shortages, funding, hospital overcrowding and general working conditions.
+And it’s claimed to be driven by current pressures put on medical care by staff shortages, funding, hospital overcrowding, and general working conditions.
 Of these payouts, more than half of these were related to medical negligence in childbirth.

 In the US medical error is the third leading cause of death after heart attacks and cancer.
 It is a growing concern that we could follow suit in Ireland.

 Medical negligence is referred to as an action or lack of proper standard of care by a health professional that causes unnecessary pain, suffering, and distress to a patient.
 Sometimes, there can be a fine line between what is considered medical negligence and what possibly is an unfortunate result of medical treatment.
 So, there could be many factors looked at to determine if there was a medical error.
 Here are a few of the most commonly occurring medical negligence incident types:

 Birth Injuries: these can, unfortunately, result in life-changing implications for the child, birth injury claims cases tend to have high compensation amounts awarded, to help with the care of the affected child.

 Misdiagnoses: especially cancer misdiagnosis, and consequent delays in treatment.

 Surgery error: such as a result of a cosmetic procedure gone wrong.